dadan-io/angular-sdk-sample/README.md

 export class AppModule { }
 ```

-In app.component.html add the record button component
+In app.component.html we add the record button component

 ```html
 <lib-record-video-button